samsumas/sasehashsbot/index.md

 - **Where can I hire my own duck?**
 Great question!
 [Amazon.com](https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Daps&field-keywords=rubber+duck) hosts a wide selection of affordable ducks that have graduated with a technical degree from some of the world's leading universities.

+- **Why does this site exist?**
+As a young intern in 2008 I pestered a mentor of mine similar to [Kevin's Rubber Duck Story](https://www.youtube.com/watch?v=huOPVqztPdc) and eventually my mentor pointed me at the [original lists.ethernal.org post by Andy](http://lists.ethernal.org/oldarchives/cantlug-0211/msg00174.html).
+That night I ordered a rubber duck from Amazon and purchased this domain name as a way of owning up to my behavior.